DNX/django-nanolog/README.rst

 Nanolog
 =======

-Nanolog is a simple Django app to store simple logs.
+Nanolog is a simple Django app to store simple logs, basically for statistical purposes.

 Detailed documentation is in the "docs" directory.